EmenikePeter/Ai-escrow-assistant/README.md

 AI Escrow Assistant is a full-stack marketplace platform that protects digital contracts, milestones, and cross-border transactions with an AI-guided workflow.
 The product spans a mobile experience (Expo), a secure Express backend, and an operational admin portal, all designed to help independent professionals and businesses work together with confidence.

+### Stripe-Powered Payment Confidence

+In the modern digital economy, every second counts and every transaction must be trusted.
+AI Escrow Assistant pairs intelligent escrow orchestration with Stripe’s global payments network so money stays protected until commitments are fulfilled.

+#### Why Stripe Matters

+- **Secure by design** – Stripe tokenizes card and bank data, delivering PCI-compliant processing without exposing sensitive details to your systems.
+- **Multiple ways to pay** – Accept cards, Apple Pay, Google Pay, and regional wallets with a single integration.
+- **Global reach** – Multi-currency support and localized payment methods let teams collaborate across borders.
+- **Automated payouts** – Funds land in freelancers’ accounts the moment milestones clear, no manual steps required.

+#### How the Flow Works

+1. **Initiate** – Buyers choose products or services and lock in terms.
+2. **Secure funds** – Stripe holds the payment in escrow while AI Escrow Assistant tracks milestones.
+3. **Verify** – AI monitors deliverables and flags anomalies before they become disputes.
+4. **Release** – Once both parties sign off, Stripe disburses funds instantly to the seller or contractor.
+5. **Complete** – Everyone receives confirmations and an auditable record in real time.

+The result: reduced fraud, fewer disputes, and faster settlements for freelancers, agencies, and businesses alike.

 ### What the Platform Provides

 - Smart onboarding for contractors, freelancers, buyers, and sellers